Recognized as either the No. 1 or No. 2 public regional college in the Midwest by U.S. News

-in each of the last five years, VCSU offers over 80 undergraduate programs in art, business, communication arts, computer systems and software engineering, education, health and physical education, language and literature, mathematics, music, science, social science, and technology education.
+in each of the last six years, VCSU offers over 80 undergraduate programs in art, business, communication arts, computer systems and software engineering, education, health and physical education, language and literature, mathematics, music, science, social science, and technology education.
 An online Master of Education degree program is also available.

 Founded in 1890 as a "normal school" (or teacher's college), VCSU remains true to its heritage and has an outstanding reputation for producing some of the finest K-12 educators in the region.